 - Oven/Range/Cooktop/Stove: $150 (cost to repair) v. $1,675 (cost to replace)

 - Clothes Dryer: $250 (cost to repair) v. $1,075 (cost to replace)

 Say you wake up one morning and find the water heater isn't working.
 If you paid $350 for your home warranty and $100 for the service call, you're still ahead by nearly $100 versus paying for an average water heater repair of $546 without a warranty.

 If you need two or more service calls in a year for different appliances – which is entirely likely with an old house – you'd save even more.

 The warranty might place a dollar limit on how much the company will pay to replace something like a refrigerator, or the company may simply agree to replace the broken item with a comparable model.
 For instance, if there is a $1,500 limit under your home warranty plan for air conditioning repair or replacement, then any cost over $1,500 is your responsibility.
 Still, that's $1,500 less you have to take out of your bank account when the air conditioner dies.

 Based on our research of the major players in the home warranty space, we recommend American Home Shield.
 This provider offer a good range of coverage at a reasonable price.

 The plans available from American Home Shield include the following:

-With 4 options, this provider has more variety in coverage options than most.
 Optional add-ons are also available, for features like septic pump, pool and spa, along with guest homes up to 750 square feet.

 Below are some of the pros and cons we found for this provider: